 With the whole room represented by a cube texture I could access arbitrary texels of the environment from within fragment shader.
 With that in mind, the sun could be in any arbitrary position and the amount of light reaching a fragment calculated based on the value fetched from the cubemap.

 I shared the theory with my colleague, Roberto Lopez Mendez, and within a couple of hours we had a working prototype running in Unity.
 We were very pleased to see the prototype achieve very efficient soft shadows while maintaining a high level of visual quality and we decided to use this technique in the Ice Cave demo which was premiered at GDC 2015.

 I only recently got back from staffing the ARM booth at GDC and I had a fantastic time meeting so many interesting and knowledgeable people in the game industry.
 I was really delighted to be able to show the Ice Cave demo and explain all the visual effects we used.
 The shadow technique in particular garnered a lot of interest with many developers keen to use it in their own engine.

 In this blog I would like to give a technical overview of what you need to do in order to make the shadow technique work in your own projects.
-If you are not familiar with the reflections based on local cubemaps technique, I recommend reading this blog.
+If you are not familiar with the reflections based on local cubemaps technique, I recommend reading my colleague's blog on the topic.
 There are also many other internet resources on the subject.

 Why did I mention reflections based on local cubemaps?
 The main reason is that once you have implemented these reflections you are almost there with the shadow technique.
 The only additional thing you need to do alongside generating a reflection cube is to store alpha along with the RGB colours.